 Professor Marc Wolfram - Director of the Leibniz Institute of Ecological Urban and Regional Development , Professor of Spatial Development and Transformation at Technische Universität Dresden

-Professor Marc Wolfram is presenting their keynote "Localizing Sustainable Development: How the creative transformation of cities can lead the way" on Wednesday 19th May at 9.00-11.15.
+Professor Marc Wolfram is presenting their keynote "Catalyzing transformations: Missions, places and the role of transformative capacity" on Wednesday 19th May at 9.00-11.15.
 See programme for details.

 Marc Wolfram is the Director of the Leibniz Institute of Ecological Urban and Regional Development (IOER) - a non-university science center conducting fundamental, interdisciplinary and transdisciplinary research, and member of the Leibniz Association.
 He is also full professor of spatial development and transformation at Technische Universität Dresden (TUD), and the chair of the Dresden Leibniz Graduate School (DLGS).